Kicking off a series of interviews with this year's queer pioneers, IQ speaks to the head of diversity and talent management at Dansk Live in Denmark

 The latest industry news to your inbox.

-Continuing a series of interviews with this year's queer pioneers, IQ speaks to Jonas Sjödén, chief financial officer at Live Nation Sweden
+Continuing a series of interviews with this year's queer pioneers, IQ speaks to Can Büyükcinar, head of operations at Wizard Promotions in Germany

 The July 2022 issue, which is available to read now, was made possible thanks to support from Ticketmaster.